tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/2/LessonPlan.md

 * This is the first time students have encountered a strictly typed programming language.
 This is going to be a very difficult adjustment for the students to make since they are going to have to remember to specify the data types everywhere, as well as use semicolons to end expressions.

-* Remind the students that if they get frustrated, they are learning something that few are skilled at, and by learning a strictly typed language now, they will be able to learn any other programming language in the future easily.
+* Remind students that if they get frustrated, they are learning something that few are skilled at, and by learning a strictly typed language now, they will be able to learn any other programming language in the future easily.

 ### Slideshow and Time Tracker